pvpb0t/Winter/README.md

 ## About

 Winter is an anarchy forge mod that serves as a utility client, designed to enhance your Minecraft experience.

-The project is now publicly available due to being old and not maintained anymore.
-Both [sqlskid](https://github.com/sqlskid) and [virtualbox](https://github.com/sqlskid) have moved on to other projects, but we wanted to share our work with the community.
+## Why?

+We're releasing Winter because, over time, sqlskid and I have shifted our focus to other projects.
+As a result, we're no longer actively maintaining this client.

 ## Download